 Management of immune-related adverse reactions may require a dose delay or permanent discontinuation of treatment and initiation of systemic high-dose corticosteroid or, in some cases, the addition of other immunosuppressive therapy.
+Dose reduction is not recommended.

 Permanently discontinue treatment in patients with the following symptoms: